June 21, 2021 by Shahriar Lahouti. Last updated November 5, 2024.

 The three essential fuels for cellular metabolism are glucose, fatty acids, and amino acids.
 Insulin and counterregulatory hormones can alter the metabolic milieu of carbohydrate, protein, and lipid metabolism.
 The prominent metabolic effects of insulin on glucose include *:

-The cardinal cellular fuel is glucose in most tissues.
+In most tissues, glucose is the cardinal cellular fuel.
 The availability of glucose for intracellular metabolism depends upon adequate serum glucose and sufficient amounts of insulin.
 When glucose is unavailable, the primary cellular fuel menu flips from glucose to ketone body consumption.

 Click on the image to enlarge